KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 and in Sophis (DL) as **archetypal order**.

 This is not contradiction, but a continuum:
-- Sophis gives form to Theon’s frequencies
+- Sophis gives form to Theon's frequencies
 - Sophis refracts Theonic awareness
   into a spectrum of intelligible archetypes